 Players Theatre Waukesha provides an environment to encourage and facilitate the exposure and involvement of students in the performing arts on campus and in the community.

 The Pre-Health Sciences Club provides community service and career exploration opportunities related to health professions.

 The Pride Alliance acts as a forum and resource for the discussion of gay, lesbian, bisexual, transgender, queer and questioning related issues. in addition, this club provides opportunities for members to connect with and take part in LGBTQIA communities of the University of Wisconsin System and southeastern Wisconsin in general.

 Advisor: Lisa Hager, associate professor of English, Arts and Humanities Department

-The Student Government Association (SGA) is the official representative and legislative body for all students.
+The Student Advocates Association (SAA) is the official representative and legislative body for all students.
 Members work with staff, administration and faculty to develop all areas of student life and represent students on university committees.
-SGA also reviews and offers recommendations to the campus dean for portions of the segregated fee budget.
+SAA also reviews and offers recommendations to the campus dean for portions of the segregated fee budget.
 The segregated fee budget funds a number of programs on campus, as well as all of the clubs and on-campus organizations.

 Student Veterans Association and Veterans Resource Center

 The Student Veterans Association supports students who are serving or have served in the military as they transition to a student lifestyle.